Mattia-Di-Fabio/Machine-learning-classification-model/README.md

 ## Actual Result

 The model is currently submitted to Kaggle where we are in the top 20% of the leaderboard with an accuracy of 78.225%.
-See [here](https://www.kaggle.com/gioeleb00/competitions) the result.